Aetna Insurance Update

-Aetna is waiving copays for Telehealth services until June 4th, thus allowing students to connect with network providers without additional charge.
+Aetna is waiving copays for telehealth services through September 30th, thus allowing students to connect with network providers without additional charge.
 Please see the Aetna website for details of your coverage (https://shs.wellness.upenn.edu/psipinsurance/).

 Your Mental Health and COVID-19